shahern004/CRUSTy/Documentation/USAGE.md

 - Ensure the device has stable power
 - Try reducing the file size if the operation involves large files

+**Error: "No key selected"**

+- You must select an encryption key before encrypting or decrypting files
+- Go to the Key Management screen to create or select a key

+**Error: "No output directory selected"**

+- You must select an output directory before encrypting or decrypting files
+- Click "Select Output Directory" to choose a directory

 ### Getting Help

 If you encounter issues not covered here, please:

 1. Check the [GitHub Issues](https://github.com/shahern004/CRUSTy/issues) for similar problems
 2. Open a new issue with details about your problem
+3. View the application logs by clicking "Help" > "View Logs" in the menu bar